More Articles

 1Physical exercise

 A healthy body really does mean a healthy mind.
-In the last decade it became clear that regular exercise beneficially affects brain function.
+In the last decade it has become clear that regular exercise beneficially affects brain function.
 Exercise boosts brain power by stimulating formation of new brain cells (neurons), the process known as neurogenesis2.
-Also, exercise strengthens connections between those cells.
-Researchers have found the areas of the brain that are stimulated through exercise are associated with memory and learning1.
+Also, exercise strengthens connections between brain cells.
+Exercise stimulates the area of the brain associated with memory and learning1.

-Physical exercise may even help prevent Alzheimer's disease.
-Several studies7-9 have confirmed that regular physical activity reduces the risk of cognitive decline and dementia in old age.
+Regular physical activity may even help prevent Alzheimer's disease.
+Several studies7 have confirmed that regular physical activity reduces the risk of cognitive decline and dementia in old age.

 2Lifelong learning - your brain is a learning machine

 For most of us, after we graduate from high school or college, our pursuit of new knowledge bottoms out over time.
-We may be masters at what we do, but we aren't learning new things.
-There is clear evidence10-11 that education and learning produce favourable changes in the brain.
-Researchers believe that intellectual activity play a neuroprotective role against dementia.
+We may be professionals at what we do, but we aren't learning new things.
+Unfortunately so, because there is clear evidence8 that education and learning produce favourable changes in the brain.
+Researchers believe that intellectual activity plays a neuroprotective role against dementia.
 Some studies suggest that having a low level of formal education and poor linguistic skills is a risk factor for cognitive decline in later life.

 But if you continue to learn and challenge yourself, your brain continues to grow, literally.
-Recent research12 have demonstrated that learning over time enhances memory and the survival of new brain cells.
-An active brain produces new connections between nerve cells that allow cells to communicate with one another.
-This helps your brain store and retrieve information more easily, no matter what your age.
+Recent research9 has demonstrated that learning over time enhances memory and the survival of new brain cells.
+An active brain produces new connections between nerve cells that allow cells to communicate with each other.
+This helps the brain store and retrieve information more easily, no matter what your age.

 How can you challenge yourself?
-Scientists agree that anything that is new and expands your knowledge will be effective:
+Scientists agree that anything that is new and expands your knowledge will effectively increase your IQ and brain power:

 • Switching careers or starting a new one